Js-Wizard/startup/notes.md

       - "falsy": 0, -0, '', NaN, null, undefined
       - "truthy": everything else
     - `switch` can use any type
+    - `??` operator: use left value if defined, else right value
   - Strings
     - Use backticks for strings containing insertions
       - Insertion: `${expression}`